thalient-ai/thalient.github.io/_pages/home.md

     btn_label: "Reflect"
 ---

-Developing safe and secure systems, fostering ethical and trustworthy technology, and maturing [Thalient Cybernetics](/thalient-cybernetics/) for a brighter tomorrow.
+Developing safe and secure systems, fostering ethical and trustworthy technology, and maturing [thalient cybernetics](/thalient-cybernetics/) for a brighter tomorrow.
 {: .bold .text-center}

 ---